Jon Carsman

 Jon Carsman (December 1944 – 1987) was an American painter, draughtsman, and printmaker.

 Early life and education

-Jon Carman was born in December 1944 in Wilkes-Barre, Pennsylvania to Jack and Loretta Carsman.
+Jon Carsman was born in December 1944 in Wilkes-Barre, Pennsylvania to Jack and Loretta Carsman.
 By age eight, Carsman's parents approached Niccolo Cortiglia (1893–1982), a local artist and art instructor to provide lessons for their prodigious son.
-Cortiglia described the young Carsman as having, “golden fingers.”
+Cortiglia described the young Carsman as having, "golden fingers."

 Carsman graduated from Kingston High School.
 In 1962 he relocated briefly to Detroit, where he attended Wayne State University.
 He transferred to Wilkes University in 1963, and ultimately earned a Bachelor of Arts degree in Art Education there in 1966.
-He relocated to New York City and earned an Master of Arts degree in Art Education in 1967 from New York University.
+He relocated to New York City and earned a Master of Arts degree in Art Education in 1967 from New York University.

 Following his graduation from NYU, Carsman taught in various Harlem schools for the New York City Department of Education.

 Career

 Following Carsman's graduation from NYU, he was introduced to David Herbert who was a native of Carsman's home region and the American Art director of the Graham Gallery, one of New York's most prestigious galleries.
 Carsman's work was featured in solo exhibitions and included in group exhibitions at Graham from 1969 to 1974.
 Later Carsman transferred his representation to the Fischbach Gallery, and finally to the Andrew Crispo Gallery.
 He also had periodic representation by and solo exhibitions at ACA Galleries, and Hammer Galleries.